Hélène Conway-Mouret: Main civic and community activities

+Political positions

+Hélène Conway-Mouret is a specialist in armaments and defense issues, particularly European defense and security.
+Throughout her parliamentary term, she has drafted several reports on European defense, the SCAF (Future Combat Air System) and official development assistance.

-Conway-Mouret has encouraged French students to take part in the Erasmus Programme and live abroad to increase their human capital.
+Hélène Conway-Mouret has encouraged French students to take part in the Erasmus Programme and live abroad to increase their human capital.
 She believes that French expatriates reflect well on French diplomacy.
 Additionally, she has worked on making it easier for French citizens who settle back in France after they have lived abroad for several years to enroll in the French healthcare, retirement and social security systems.

-Conway-Mouret supports same-sex marriage.
-In January 2013, months before it became the law of the land in France via Law 2013-404, she penned an opinion piece in Le Figaro arguing that same-sex marriage had been a success abroad, and that France should look beyond its borders and legalise it.
+She supported the marriage and adoption for same-sex couples law.
+In January 2013, months before it became the law of the land in France, she penned an opinion piece in Le Figaro arguing that same-sex marriage had been a success abroad, and that France should look beyond its borders and legalise it.

-Conway-Mouret is opposed to the repeal of French citizenship for dual citizens who commit terrorist activities, arguing that it would target dual citizens over regular French citizens.
+She is opposed to the repeal of French citizenship for dual citizens who commit terrorist activities, arguing that it would target dual citizens over regular French citizens.
 She has penned an opinion piece arguing against the 2016 bill.